 RADIATE supports potential new users from countries where national ion beam centers do not exist or where they are under early development.
 The RADIATE guest researcher program aims to foster knowledge transfers from EU-countries with highly developed scientific infrastructure regions to less active EU or Associated countries.

 Applicants must be employed as a research scientist in a public institution or industry in a European or Associated country.

-In particular, applicants from Bulgaria, Cyprus, Czech Republic, Estonia, Latvia, Lithuania, Malta, Poland, Romania, and Slovakia.
+In particular, applicants from Bulgaria, Cyprus, Czech Republic, Estonia, Latvia, Lithuania, Malta, Poland, Romania, and Slovakia, will be supported.
 Others are not excluded from applying for the program, but will not get preferential treatment.